wtsi-hgi/bsub_jupyter_lab/README.md

 #### How to copy data to/from personal computer to Sanger /lustre without VPN
 This, and all SSH related issues, are documented at https://ssg-confluence.internal.sanger.ac.uk/display/FARM/All+things+SSH .
 In short, you can use `rsync`.
-In a terminal, run:
+First, in a terminal, run:
 ```
 ssh -L2222:farm5-login.internal.sanger.ac.uk:22 your_username@ssh.sanger.ac.uk
 ```
 where `your_username` is your Sanger username.
 It should ask for your Sanger ssh password and ask where you want to go (enter `farm5-login`).
-Once connected, keep that terminal open, and in a new one run the `rsync` command:
+Once connected, keep that terminal open, and in a new one run the `rsync` command to copy your files:
 ```
 rsync -rvz -e 'ssh -p 2222' --progress local_file_to_copy localhost:/lustre/path_where_you_want_the_files_to_go/
 ```